Janhavikc/Sentiment-Analysis-using-Naive-Bayes-/README.md

 # Sentiment-Analysis-using-Naive-Bayes-
-The program is written in R which analysis patient's health condition  using sentiment analysis and classifies as exist, deteriorate and recover using machine learning algorithm - Naive bayes
+The program is written in R language which analysis patient's health condition  using sentiment analysis and classifies as exist, deteriorate and recover using machine learning algorithm - Naive bayes